 Hospital Admission Day

-On admission day, you will be seen by your anaesthetist and Dr Briggs prior to surgery.
-Dr Briggs will again outline the operation and mark all surgical sites accordingly.
-Should you have any last minute questions ask Dr Briggs at this time.
+On admission day, you will be seen by your anesthetist and Dr Briggs prior to surgery.
+Dr Briggs will again outline the operation and mark all surgical sites.
+Should you have any last-minute questions ask Dr Briggs at this time.
 You will also be asked to confirm what procedures you are to undergo.

 A relative or support person is welcome to accompany you on the day.
-He/she will be able to stay with you up until your transfer to the operating theatre.
+They will be able to stay with you up until your transfer to the operating theatre.

 After your surgical procedure, your surgeon will transfer you to the recovery area.
 You may still be under sedation at this stage.
 It is normal to remain in recovery for around 30-60 minutes until you are stable after waking from the anaesthetic.